Archie Goodwin (comics): Appearances within comics

-He makes a cameo appearance in a crowd scene on the splash page of Ms. Marvel volume 1 #15, with thought balloons showing him trying out various nicknames for himself.
+He makes a cameo appearance in a crowd scene on the splash page of Ms. Marvel volume 1 No. 15, (March 1978) with thought balloons showing him trying out various nicknames for himself.

-In The Batman Adventures — the first DC Comics spinoff of Batman: The Animated Series — Goodwin appears as Mr. Nice, a super-strong but childishly-innocent super-villain.
-He is one of a screwball trio of incompetent super-villains that includes The Mastermind (a caricature of Mike Carlin) and The Perfessor (a caricature of Dennis O'Neil).
-Batman: Gotham Adventures #13 (June 1999) features the last appearance of the characters with Mr. Nice leaving the group to fulfill a prophecy, with the issue being dedicated to Archie Goodwin.
+Archie appears in a crowd scene on the cover/back cover of DC All New Collectors' Edition #56 "Superman vs. Muhammad Ali" (1978) drawn by Neal Adams and edited by fellow Oklahoman E. Nelson Bridwell.
+Archie is No. 15 on the key and is sitting in front of the Jackson 5 on the back cover.

-He is name-checked in issues of Marvel's Star Wars comics including in the alien-language words "Niwdoog Eihcra," his name in reverse.
+He is name-checked in issues of Marvel's Star Wars comics including in the alien-language words "Niwdoog Eihcra", his name in reverse.

-A character based on him appears in issue #82 of Cerebus.
-He stands at the foot of the giant, living stone statue Thrunk and repeats everything Thrunk says - as if he is passing Thrunk's commands to the masses.
-Thrunk kills him when he steps on him.
+A character based on him appears in issue No. 82 of Cerebus (January 1986).
+He stands at the foot of the giant, living stone statue Tarim and repeats everything Tarim says – as if he is passing Tarim's commands to the masses.
+At the end, the annoyed Tarim threatens to kill "anyone pretending to speak for Tarim" when Archie's character looks up and stops repeating Tarim by telling the masses to get to work.
 The scene has often been interpreted as an allegory for Goodwin's relationship with Jim Shooter, but Cerebus writer/artist Dave Sim denies this and said "I have nothing but the greatest respect for Archie and in no way intended anything but a little 'hello' to one of my favorite New Yorkers."

-The airport in fictional Gotham City, home of the Batman, is named Goodwin, after Archie.

-In Marvel Comics' What The--?! #5, Goodwin appears as King Archibald the First in the short story The Alien-Ated Legion, which parodies the mature approach of Epic Comics.
+In Marvel Comics', What The--?!
+No. 5, (July 1989) Goodwin appears as King Archibald the First in the short story The Alien-Ated Legion, which parodies the mature approach of Epic Comics.
 In the last panels, King Archibald says that he had never been interested in superhero comics.

+The airport in fictional Gotham City, home of the Batman, is named the Archie Goodwin International Airport.
+The airport made its first appearance in Batman No. 34 (April 1946) and remained unnamed until it was given a name on a Gotham City map made for the Batman: No Man's Land crossover event in 1999.

+In the first DC Comics spinoff of Batman: The Animated Series called The Batman Adventures.
+Goodwin appears as Mr. Nice, a super-strong, but childishly-innocent super-villain.
+He is one of a screwball trio of incompetent super-villains that includes The Mastermind (a caricature of Mike Carlin) and The Professor (a caricature of Dennis O'Neil).
+Their first appearance comes in No. 10 (July 1993) with the Riddler.
+The trio's first cover appearance came in No. 20 (May 1994) and their last story came in No. 30 (March 1995).Batman: Gotham Adventures No. 13 (June 1999) features the last appearance of the characters with Mr. Nice leaving the group to fulfill a prophecy, with the issue being dedicated to Archie Goodwin.